wangxj03/wangxj03.github.io/content/posts/2024-09-24-code-search/index.md

 Qdrant's authors used the open-source [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) embedding model in their demo.
 Since this model is primarily trained on natural language tasks, they created a synthetic text-like representation of the code and passed it to the model.
 The representation captures key elements like function names, signatures, and docstrings.

 We opted to use OpenAI’s [text-embedding-3-small](https://platform.openai.com/docs/guides/embeddings) model instead, which, while not specifically trained on code, still performs reasonable well on code-related tasks.
-Alternatively, models like Microsoft’s [unixcoder-base](https://huggingface.co/microsoft/unixcoder-base) or Voyage AI’s [voyage-code-2](https://blog.voyageai.com/2024/01/23/voyage-code-2-elevate-your-code-retrieval/) provide longer context window and are purposedly trained for code-related tasks.
+Alternatively, models like Microsoft’s [unixcoder-base](https://huggingface.co/microsoft/unixcoder-base) or Voyage AI’s [voyage-code-2](https://blog.voyageai.com/2024/01/23/voyage-code-2-elevate-your-code-retrieval/) provide longer context window and are purposely trained for code-related tasks.

 ### Indexing